End-to-End Training for Back-Translation with Categorical Reparameterization Trick

-In this section, we propose a new method, {\em E2E-BT}, for end-to-end training of the BT framework like VAE.
-In Section~\ref{subsec:Categorical_Reparam_Trick}, we propose the new reparameterization trick to handle the non-differentiable property of the latent sentence.
-In Section~\ref{subsec:E2E_Backprop}, we derive the objective functions for training in the BT framework with our proposed reparameterization trick.
+In this section, we propose a new method, {\em E2E BT}, for end-to-end training of the BT framework like VAE.
+In Section~\ref{subsec:Categorical_Reparam_Trick}, we propose a new reparameterization trick to handle the non-differentiable property of the latent sentence.
+In Section~\ref{subsec:E2E_Backprop}, we derive objective functions for training in the BT framework with our proposed reparameterization trick.
 Also, we propose to use the language model's output distribution as an appropriate prior distribution of the latent sentence.
-Finally, in Section~\ref{subsec:regularizations}, we propose several regularization techniques that can be advantageous to the BT framework.
+Finally, in Section~\ref{subsec:regularization}, we propose a regularization technique that anneals the stochasticity of the latent sentence inference process during training.